 But how do you do that?

 Make sure that your title reflects your content and gives your book its own personality.
 Think of it as the icing on the cake.
-You want to make sure that your book title is creative, fun, and easy to remember.
+You want to make sure that your book title shows your creative juices flowing, is fun, and is easy to remember.
 Here are some questions that might help you:

 Will I stand out in my genre if my title sounds clever?